 Bill had a sister, Dorothy, who was four years younger than he.
 Bill's otherwise happy childhood in rural Vermont was shattered when, at the age of 11, his parents divorced.
 This trauma was accompanied by feelings of abandonment when his father moved to British Columbia and his mother to Boston where she studied osteopathic medicine and was one of the first women to receive a degree from Harvard University.
 It was around this time that Bill experienced the first of a series of depressions that he faced throughout his life.

 Bill's maternal grandparents, Fayette and Ella Griffith, prominent in their small New England town, raised him and his younger sister, Dorothy.
 Fayette doted on his grandchildren.
 He was especially concerned with Bill whom he realized needed intellectual stimulation and challenges which he encouraged.
 These ranged from reading literature and teaching himself to play the violin, to making a boomerang after Grandfather Griffith told him that no one but native Australians could make and throw one.
 After a six-month effort, Bill proudly demonstrated to Fayette a bona fide working boomerang.

 Bill's confidence grew as a high-school student at the Burr and Burton School in nearby Manchester, Vermont, where he emerged as a class leader and eventual senior-class president.
-But the unexpected death of a beloved girl he intended to marry sunk Bill into a depression so severe he was unable to graduate.
+But the unexpected death of a beloved girl named Bertha Banford, whom he intended to marry, sunk Bill into a depression so severe that he was unable to graduate.
 Speaking about this loss years later, Bill wondered how he survived it.